 Gorditas de azucar.
 A simple, rustic, home-style sweet griddle cake prepared on cool mornings.
 This is how I remember it.
 I grew up in California, and yes, there were cool mornings as well as cool evenings.
 In my opinion, that was the prefect weather for warm gorditas de azucar hot off the comal with a hot cup of Mexican chocolate.
 Chocolaté Abuelita was the brand I remember the most, but there were a few others like, Ibarra and La Popular brands.
 Cafe con leche is not a bad option either!
 I enjoyed gorditas whenever I would visit home and it made it more special to wait until then.
 I never really thought about the actual recipe until I lost my Mom.
 It happened fast and with her went many of those simple, and so loved, family recipes.
 Of course, I had all my notes of other recipes I had already asked her about and tried on my own.
 Gorditas was not one of them, And even though it is such an easy recipe, you still need that right ratio of ingredients for it to work.
 Thankfully, when I visited my family in Mexico, back in 2011, my cousin Patricia helped me with the details of the recipe.
 We literally sat together one afternoon and she so kindly went through my tia Amelia’s(her mom, my mom’s sister) recipe books.
 She recited recipes as I quickly made notes.
 When I got home to New York, I had to still figure out the correct measurements on the recipes to fit teaspoons and cups and not gramos and kilos, lol!
 You know what I mean?
 I am so, so thankful that she shared those recipes with me.
 I have tried some of them, but there are still some I have not attempted yet.
 The first recipe is the original one that I adapted to the measurements that I thought would work.
 And they did!
 This is the way I remenber the gorditas de azucar.
 The second recipe, is my twist!
 I added light brown sugar, Mexican canela(cinnamon) and anise.
 Those are slices and flavors I associate pan dulce(sweet bread) with and I have to say, they turned out pretty good.
 I am heading into the kitchen as soon as I am done with this post to prepare a batch to share with a special friend tomorrow.
 Keep the family traditions alive! #hispanicheritagemonth #familyrecipes

-- Combine the dry ingredients in a large bowl,add the shortening or margarine and work it in with your hands.
+Combine the dry ingredients in a large bowl,add the shortening or butter and work it in with your hands.
 Gradually add in the milk and egg until dough forms.
 Make 12 dough balls, set aside.

 The recipe below is my twist on gorditas de azucar!
 I enjoy both recipes.
 The important thing here is to keep the recipes of your family alive.
 Pass on the recipes, write them down, cook with your kids.
 They will be so thankful one day that you did this.
 Trust me!